 This series represents a variety of radiology topics that apply to health care professionals working in the industry.
 Certificants will learn about the types of professionals that take x-rays, different medical imaging modalities and what anatomical structures can be viewed with each modality as well as ways to protect themselves and the patient against excessive radiation.
-To learn more about each specific offering, read the individual descriptions for each module. addresses four different specialties and focuses on a specific condition/disease associated with that specialty.
+To learn more about each specific offering, read the individual descriptions for each module.

 Who’s Taking that X-ray?
 The Roles of the Limited X-ray Machine Operator (LXMO) and Radiologic Technologist (RT)